Manu (Hinduism): Uttama Manu

-Tapasa (Tamasa) Manu
+Tapasa Manu

-The saptarshis were Jyotirdhama, Prithu, Kavya, Chaitra, Agni, Vanaka, and Pivara.

-In Tapasa-manvantara, Vishnu's avatar was Hari.

-Tapasa (also called Tamasa), the brother of the third Manu, was the fourth Manu, and he had ten sons, including Prithu, Khyati, Nara and Ketu.
+Tapasa, also called Tamasa, the brother of the third Manu, was the fourth Manu, and he had ten sons, including Prithu, Khyati, Nara and Ketu.
 During his reign, the Satyakas, Haris, Viras and others were demigods, the seven great saints were headed by Jyotirdhama, and Trisikha became Indra.
 Harimedha begot a son named Hari, who was the incarnation of Vishnu for this Manvantara, by his wife Harini.
 Hari was born to liberate the devotee Gajendra.

+In this manvantara, the Saptarshis are Jyotirdhama, Prithu, Kavya, Chaitra, Agni, Vanaka, and Pivara, and Vishnu's avatar is Hari.

 Raivata Manu

-The saptarshis were Hirannyaroma, Vedasrí, Urddhabahu, Vedabahu, Sudhaman, Parjanya, and Mahámuni.

-In Raivata-manvantara, Vishnu's avatar was Vaikuntha, not to be confused with Vishnu's divine realm, of the same name.

-Vaikuntha came as Raivata Manu, the twin brother of Tamasa.
+The fifth manu, Raivata, is the twin brother of Tamasa.
 His sons were headed by Arjuna, Bali and Vindhya.
 Among the demigods were the Bhutarayas, and among the seven brahmanas who occupied the seven planets were Hiranyaroma, Vedasira and Urdhvabahu.

+In this manvantara, the Saptarshis are Hirannyaroma, Vedasrí, Urddhabahu, Vedabahu, Sudhaman, Parjanya, and Mahámuni, and Vishnu's avatar is Vaikuntha.